microsoft/vscode-docs/docs/remote/containers.md

 Currently you can only connect to one container per VS Code window.
 However, you can spin up multiple containers and [attach to them](#attaching-to-running-containers) from different VS Code windows to work around this limitation.

-### The Docker / Kubernetes extension does not work and I cannot build or deploy container images when working inside a container.
+### How can I build or deploy container images into my local Docker / Kubernetes install when working inside a container?

-You can resolve these issue by forwarding the Docker socket and installing the Docker CLI (and kubectl for Kubernetes)in the container.
+You can build images and deploy containers by forwarding the Docker socket and installing the Docker CLI (and kubectl for Kubernetes) in the container.
 See the [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker), [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose), and [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) dev container definitions for details.

 ### What are the connectivity requirements for the VS Code Server when it is running in a container?

 The VS Code Server requires outbound HTTPS (port 443) connectivity to `update.code.visualstudio.com` and `marketplace.visualstudio.com`.
-All other communication between the server and the VS Code client is accomplished through an authenticated, random port automatically exposed via the Docker CLI.
+All other communication between the server and the VS Code client is accomplished through an authenticated, random, TCP port automatically exposed via the Docker CLI.

 ### As an extension author, what do I need to do to make sure my extension works in dev containers?